 5. Integrate your tools.

-As mentioned earlier, the martech stack isn’t just a collection of tools.
-It’s a series of integrated software that allow seamless operations.
-So, make sure all your applications are connected.
+A martech stack isn’t just a collection of tools — it’s a series of integrated software that allows seamless operations.
+Make sure all your applications are connected.

 Use system integration tools if you need to fuse them.
 The integrated stack allows you to build workflows and gather data across martech tools for different marketing channels.